JanHerca/urantiapedia/output/wikijs/en/article/Simon_Orsini/Chercher_Decouvrir_Comprendre.md

 There can be no copy of the personality.
 It is a super self.
 It enables man to coordinate his ideas in his thoughts within a universal framework.

 > _In the maturity of the developing self, the past and future are brought together to illuminate the true meaning of the present.
 As the self matures, it reaches further and further back into the past for experience, while its wisdom forecasts seek to penetrate deeper and deeper into the unknown future.
 And as the conceiving self extends this reach ever further into both past and future, so does judgment become less and less dependent on the momentary present.
-In this way does decision-action begin to escape from the fetters of the moving present, while it begins to take on the aspects of past-future significance._ ([UB 118:1.5](/en/The_Urantia_Book/118#p1_5))
+In this way does decision-action begin to escape from the fetters of the moving present, while it begins to take on the aspects of past-future significance._ (<a id="a58_625"></a>[UB 118:1.5](/en/The_Urantia_Book/118#p1_5))

 Thought is entirely subject to the will, but it can be endangered when the rules and values are not respected.